daredevil555/daredevil555/README.md

 - 👋 Hi, I’m @daredevil555
-- 👀 I’m interested in Visual Surveillance, Intelligent Transportation Systems
+- 👀 I’m interested in AI for Education
-- 🌱 I’m currently working on YOLO
+- 🌱 I’m currently working on Personalized Learning
-- 💞️ I’m looking to collaborate with intelligent transportation systems group, IIT Madras
+- 💞️ I’m looking to collaborate with IIT Madras on the MOOC project
-- 📫 Reach me through mail, srinivasgundreddysahith@gmail.com
+- 📫 Reach me through mail, gundreddy555@gmail.com

 <!---
 daredevil555/daredevil555 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.